 Gartner analysts predict that by 2020, 40 percent of IAM purchases will use the IDaaS delivery model, a two-fold increase from less than 20 percent today.
 Perhaps more important is that 40 percent of those IDaaS implications will entirely replace on-premises IAM implementations, according to Gartner.
 The future for IDaaS vendors, it seems, is in the cloud.

 In that spirit, we’ve turned our gaze to the future of IDaaS.
 Whether its inclusion in the most recent Gartner Magic Quadrant, the release of an impressive new tool, a trail of acquisitions, or the securing of a new round of funding, these are the top seven IDaaS vendors we are keeping our eye on for 2017 and beyond:

 Centrify’s IDaaS solution offers secure access to cloud and mobile apps via SSO, user provisioning, mobile device management (MDM), and multi-factor authentication (MFA) capabilities, and is also compatible with Active Directory (AD).

-Centrify is particularly notable for its integrated MDM capabilities, which are some of the strongest in the market and match the capabilities of many MDM vendors.
+Centrify is particularly notable among IDaaS vendors for its integrated MDM capabilities, which are some of the strongest in the market and match the capabilities of many MDM vendors.
 Centrify also boasts easy-to-use dashboards and strong reporting capabilities, with nearly 50 out of the box reports, as well as a SaaS Privileged Identity Management (PIM) solution, making Centrify a reliable choice for organizations with BYOD policies looking to simplify MDM, IAM and PIM simultaneously.